Foundation for Giving

 How To Give

-There are three ways to give: in worship, online, or by mail.
-Our Sunday services include a time to give an offering as part of worship.
+There are three ways to give: online, by text, or by envelope.
 With secure online giving, you can give a one-time gift or set up recurring weekly or monthly giving.
 Many people find online giving a faithful and consistent way to give.
-You can give through your checking account or (responsibly) use a debit or credit card.
-You may also mail a check to our office: 2308 E Belleview Pl., Milwaukee, WI 53211
+To give via text, just text “epikosEast”, “epikosNorth”, or “epikosWest” – whichever is most appropriate for the campus you attend – to 77977.
+(Standard text and message rates may apply.)
+Finally, our Sunday services include a time to give an offering in an envelope as part of worship.
+You may also mail a check to our office: 2308 E Belleview Pl., Milwaukee, WI 53211.
+However you choose to give, we are grateful for your generosity!

 Stewardship & Accountability

 It is a great responsibility to steward your gifts in a God-honoring, kingdom-furthering way.
 We do everything possible to properly manage the financial resources that God has entrusted to us.
-That includes weekly protocols and strict standards to record all donations.
-Our financial records are also overseen by a CPA at the independent accounting firm, Winter, Kloman, Moter & Repp, S.C. in the Milwaukee metropolitan area.
-You receive year-end statements that confirm your gifts were received and accounted for.
+We use weekly protocols and strict standards to record all donations.
+Our financial records are overseen by a CPA at the independent accounting firm, Ritz Holman, LLP, in the Milwaukee metropolitan area.
+We also send out quarterly and year-end statements that confirm your gifts were received and accounted for.
 When you give back to God through epikos church, you can trust that your money is handled responsibly.